-L.A. soft-porn writer Carter Webb is frustrated enough after his actress girlfriend dumps him to need a serious break.
+L.A. soft-porn writer Carter Webb is frustrated enough, after his actress girlfriend dumps him, to need a serious break.
 He decides to spend it with his grandmother, who can't really take care of herself and her Detroit suburb house anyway.
-Helpful Carter soon overcomes mishaps to bond with her foxy neighbor across the street and her brat daughter.
+Helpful Carter soon overcomes mishaps to bond with the foxy neighbor across the street and her daughters.
 Helping them actually helps him regain perspective and self-confidence.
 Written by

-I'm trying to wake you up!
 There's a big fucking world out there.
-It's messy, and it's chaotic, and it's never, it's never ever the thing you'd expect.
-It's ok to be scared but you cannot allow your fears to turn you into an asshole, not when it comes to the people that really love you, the people that need you.
+It's messy, and it's chaotic, and it's never, never ever the thing you'd expect.
+It is ok to be scared, but you cannot allow your fears to turn you into an asshole, not when it comes to the people that love you, the people that need you.